bicstone/ra-language-japanese/SECURITY.md

 You can report a vulnerability by contacting us via email at [Oishi Takanori](https://github.com/bicstone).

-You may optionally encrypt your report with GPG, using my key `A124 FBBE 40A7 56E8` .
+You may optionally encrypt your report with GPG, using my key `EA52 C9F1 C3C9 396D` .

 ```plan
 -----BEGIN PGP PUBLIC KEY BLOCK-----